Walter Energy shares up on report of possible bid

 Walter's stock rose 28 percent to $95.95 in morning trading on the New York Stock Exchange.

 Birmingham, Alabama-based Walter declined to discuss the newspaper story.
-"We don't comment on rumors or speculation," Walter spokesman Michael Monahan said.
+"We don't comment on rumours or speculation," Walter spokesman Michael Monahan said.
 "That's what it is at this point."

 Anglo American was not immediately available for a comment.